2007 SuccessTech Academy shooting: Perpetrator

+Asa Hailey Coon (September 22, 1993 – October 10, 2007) was born in New York.
+He had an older brother named Stephen Coon, who had a criminal record and was released 6 weeks before the massacre.
+He had a twin sister named Nicole.
+Both twins varied differently.
+Nicole was outgoing, had blonde hair and played outdoors; in contrast, Asa was introverted, had long dark hair and played indoors.
+They had settled into Cleveland, Ohio sometime in Asa's childhood.

+As children, he and Stephen physically abused their mother; this continued through until their early teens.
+Stephen was arrested 2 times for domestic violence by the age of 13 years old.

+In February 2006, he was charged with domestic violence after he and Nicole were in an argument and, when his mom tried to break up the fight, beat his mother and called her vulgar names.
+In court, a magistrate instructed Asa's family to attend counselling sessions together, and also ordered Asa to undergo psychological testing.
+Asa slammed the paperwork on the ground, ran out of the room and past his mother, nearly knocking her to the ground.

-Asa H. Coon (September 22, 1993 – October 10, 2007) was born in New York.
-Fourteen-year-old Coon had been placed on a three-day suspension two days prior to the shooting for an altercation with another student regarding the existence of God.
-The day he was suspended was the same day his brother, 19-year-old Stephen Coon, was arrested in connection with an armed robbery.
+He had been placed on a three-day suspension two days prior to the shooting for an altercation with another student regarding the existence of God.
+The day he was suspended was the same day Stephen was arrested in connection with an armed robbery.
 According to Coon's uncle, Larry Looney, Coon said he was upset because the teachers would not listen to what he had to say regarding the fight.
 According to fellow students and teachers, Coon had apparently been the target of bullying by students at the school for his Gothic appearance and eccentric behavior, and had made threats of violence in front of students and teachers the week before the shooting.
 Joseph Fletcher, a friend of Coon, said he had been "pushed too far" and that teachers were unable to help with his problems.
 Michael Grassie, who was one of Coon's teachers, said that Coon was frustrated because he was given a failing grade in his World History class, and had made attempts to goad him into a fight.
 Coon was suspended from school for 10 days in 2006 for attempting to harm a student.

 In 1997, a social worker in Cortland County, New York, reported that three-year-old Coon was living with his family in a garbage-shrewn house, and his older brother threatened neighbors with knives, rocks, and a fake bomb.
 When Coon was four, his mother, Lori Looney, was convicted of neglect by the county juvenile court.